pelithne/AKS_security_workshop/notes.md

 ### Create Network Security Group (NSG) for the Hub.

-//TODO: create a script that performs the actions below.

 In this step, we will begin by establishing a Network Security Group (NSG) that will subsequently be associated with the AzureBastionSubnet.
 It is crucial to note that there are specific prerequisites concerning security rules that must be met before Azure Bastion can be deployed.